Quitch/GW-AI-Overhaul/README.md

   - Bounty mode
   - Land anywhere
   - Sudden death
-- You can give the enemy tougher commander units
+- You can give the enemy tougher commander units (TITANS only)
 - You can turn bosses into hardened Atlas titans (TITANS only)

 Be sure to check out my guide on [adding more maps to Galactic War](https://planetaryannihilation.com/guides/galactic-war-difficulty-and-adding-more-maps/) to enhance the experience further.